jsbisht/aws-developer-associate/database.md

 These rows can then be moved to Column Store (Redshift) for processing.

-Wihtout Graph database a similar data fetch from SQL database would require lots of complex query processing for each request.
+Without Graph database a similar data fetch from SQL database would require lots of complex query processing for each request.

 ## Databases on EC2